 This resource blog profiles cold cases to give the victims a bigger digital footprint.
 We must ensure that those developing new technologies can find these old cases to see if preserved evidence can be tested with new technology.
 I also blog about wrongful convictions.

-A new trial was ordered for Richard Lapointe in Oct 2012.
-The Connecticut Supreme Court heard the State's appeal on Sept 17, 2013.
-On March 31, 2015, the Connecticut Supreme Court ordered a retrial.
-On April 10, Superior Court Judge Joan Alexander ordered that Lapointe be released on $250,000 security bond.
-Lapointe is staying at an undisclosed location.
+On April 10, Superior Court Judge Joan Alexander ordered Lapointe released on $250,000 security bond.
+He is staying at an undisclosed location.